Anglo-Persian War: Origins

 In the context of The Great Game, the Anglo–Russian contest for influence in Central Asia, the British wished Afghanistan to remain an independent country with friendly relation as a buffer state against Russian expansion towards India.
-They opposed an extension of Persian influence in Afghanistan because of the perception that Persia was unduly influenced by Russia.
-The Persian influence on Central Asia had caused the creation of Greater Iran; although they knew of the influence, the British had never attacked Persia.
-Persia had over 12 foreign provinces under its imperial control.
+They opposed an extension of Iranian influence in Afghanistan because of the perception that Iran was unduly influenced by Russia.
+The Iranian influence on Central Asia had caused the creation of Greater Iran; although they knew of the influence, the British had never attacked Iran.
+Iran had over 12 foreign provinces under its imperial control.
 It made a fresh attempt in 1856 and succeeded in taking Herat on 25 October, in violation of an existing Anglo-Persian Treaty.
 In response, the British governor-general in India, acting on orders from London, declared war on 1 November.

-Separate from and preceding the dispute over Herat, was an incident concerning Mirza Hashem Khan, whom the British ambassador had hoped to appoint as a secretary on the mission in Tehran.
-The Persians objected and created a dispute that escalated after rumours appeared that the British ambassador had improper relations with the man's wife, who was the sister of the Shah's main wife.
-The dispute escalated further when the Persians arrested the woman; the British ambassador broke relations when they refused to release her.
-Indeed, the initial mobilization of British forces began in response to the incident although it is unlikely that the British would have gone beyond the occupation of one or two islands in the Persian Gulf if the issue of Herat had not arisen.
+Separate from and preceding the dispute over Herat, was an incident concerning Mirza Hashem Khan, whom the British ambassador had hoped to appoint as a secretary to the mission in Tehran.
+The Iranians objected and created a dispute that escalated after rumours appeared that the British ambassador had improper relations with the man's wife, who was the sister of the Shah's main wife.
+The dispute escalated further when the Iranians arrested the woman; the British ambassador broke relations when they refused to release her.
+Indeed, the initial mobilisation of British forces began in response to the incident although it is unlikely that the British would have gone beyond the occupation of one or two islands in the Persian Gulf if the issue of Herat had not arisen.